mentos1386/cv/index.md

 I'm passionate about open source projects and communities.
 Interested in open web, open standards, free software and decentralized technologies.

-In my spare time I'm operating a distributed network of servers (at home and in various clouds) that come together as [tjo.space](https://tjo.space) product, that I offer to fammily and friends.
+In my spare time I'm operating a distributed network of servers (at home and in various clouds) that come together as [tjo.space](https://tjo.space) product, that I offer to family and friends.
 I use it for learning purposes (clustering, networking, storage, selfhosting).
 As it's an actual service that other rely on, I operate it as if it would be an actual company.
 The interesting services are self hosted email that gmail and other users actually receive email from.